genomicepidemiology/flankophile/README.md

 If you want to add more data you must delete all output except 0_setup_abricate_db and 1_abricate.
 You add more data by appending more lines to the input_list file.
-If you want to use a difference reference database you must delete the entire output directory and start over.
+If you want to use a different reference database you must delete the entire output directory and start over.